Pebblebrook Hotel Trust [PEB] – What next after Recent Momentum?

 Pebblebrook Hotel Trust [NYSE:PEB]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Pebblebrook Hotel Trust [PEB] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
-On average, stock market experts give PEB an Hold rating.
-The average 12-month price forecast for this stock is $10.60, with the high estimate being $28.00, the low estimate being $7.50 and the median estimate amounting to $17.00.
-This is compared to its latest closing price of $9.94.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Pebblebrook Hotel Trust [PEB], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+This is compared to its latest closing price of $10.92.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Pebblebrook Hotel Trust [PEB] is sitting at 2.80.
+This is compared to 1 month ago, when its average rating was 3.00.

 Fundamental Analysis of Pebblebrook Hotel Trust [PEB]